 Step 1: Open Video Crop and tap OK when asked whether you want the app to access your photos.
 Tap the video you’d like to crop.

-Step 2: Tap the white checkmark in the top-right corner of the screen.
-Tap and hold one of the four corners of the chosen photo, before dragging it according to how you’d like to crop it.
-Do the same with other corners, if desired.
+Step 2: Click the white checkmark in the top-right corner of the page.
+Press down and hold one of the four corners of the selected image before dragging it according to how you want to crop it.
+Do the same with other corners, if necessary.

-Step 3: Having finished cropping the video, tap the Download symbol in the top-right corner of the screen.
-Tap Save to save the cropped video to your Photos.
-Tap More if you’d like to share the cropped video via social media, for example.
+Step 3: Once you’re done cropping the video, click the Download symbol in the top-right corner of the screen.
+Hit Save to store the freshly cropped video in your Photo Gallery.
+Click More if you want to share the cropped video on your social media pages, for instance.

-It’s as simple as that.
-And aside from manual cropping, Video Crop is useful if you want to crop your iPhone videos to particular aspect ratios, such as the ratio used on Instagram.
-The app also lets you perform a number of other edit functions, while some talented people have even used it to edit movie-quality short films.
+There’s really not much to it.
+Separate from manual cropping, Video Crop can be helpful if you want to crop your videos to specific aspect ratios.
+Certain apps like Instagram have varying aspect ratios.
+Video Crop lets you edit freely, while some talented people have even used it to edit movie-quality short films.